 Participants Have To Sign A Waiver

 You have to sign a liability waiver before even entering.
 If you're going to take part in Blackout, you have to be okay with the performers touching you and physically interacting with you in whatever way that they please.

 You also have to say that you're not going to try to fight back at all.

 Blackout supposedly incorporates modern tactics reminiscent of what insurgents experienced at Abu Ghraib.
 Meredith Woerner of io9 said:

 Someone tied my hands behind my back (which was not tight, and would have been easily escaped from, but was still keeping my hands behind my back) and bagged my head.
 I was left shoeless and kneeling against the wall.
 The bag over my already existing surgical mask made it hard to breathe.
 Thinking about the difficulty of breathing made it even harder.

-One of the sketchiest pieces of the Blackout puzzle is their commitment to subjecting patrons to what they refer to as "simulated sexual assault."
+One of the pieces of the Blackout puzzle is their commitment to subjecting patrons to what they refer to as "simulated sexual assault."
 One of the co-creators of the experience, Josh Randall, realizes that it's "sensitive subject matter," but he believes that the faux-experience should go "deeper than shock value, it's about finding what an actor and audience [are] interested in, and [making] them interested in going to that place.
 We try to be as clear as possible about what people are in for."

-Most haunted houses that you'll come across in October are full of weirdos in rubber masks and varying levels of theatrics from cobwebs to dry ice - but that's not what you're going to find in Blackout.
-The experience literally leaves you alone, allowing you to sit in your own dread waiting for something new and horrific to happen.
+Most haunted houses that you'll come across in October are full of actors in rubber masks and varying levels of theatrics from cobwebs to dry ice - but that's not what you're going to find in Blackout.
+The experience literally leaves you alone, allowing you to sit in dread waiting for something new and horrific to happen.
 In the Blackout experience, the thing that you're most afraid of is likely to be the thing that's going to lead to your biggest freakout.